Anglican Notables – Nicholas Ferrar (Religious) – 4 December

 Born 22 February 1592 (London) – Died 4 December 1637 (Little Gidding, England)

-After failed investments in the Virginia Company depleted much of his fortune, Nicholas Ferrar was ordained a deacon in the Church of England and retreated with his family to Little Gidding in Huntingdonshire in 1626.
-(It bears noting that an aspect of the financial failure of the Virginia Company might have been linked to Ferrar’s principles over the evangelization of Native Americans and the tobacco trade.)
+After failed investments in the Virginia Company depleted much of his fortune, Nicholas Ferrar was ordained a deacon in the Church of England in 1626 and retreated with his family to Little Gidding in Huntingdonshire.

 This discord is an eternal shame.
 What gentle, kind Puritan would have objected, after all, to such works carried out by the Ferrars as tending to the health and education of local children.
 True, education by the members of the Little Gidding household would have included appeals towards High Church doctrine rather than not.
 But as the failed Low Church experiment of Cromwell’s Commonwealth was to prove, imposed monochrome uniformity in religion was not to England’s liking.
 T. S. Eliot’s poem, “Little Gidding,” also suggests that the Little Gidding community and the Puritans who opposed them might have had much more in common—might even have been “folded in a single party”—had there been a “purification of the motive / In the ground of [their] beseeching.”

 Of course, no one was truly convinced that Little Gidding was like any other pious English household.
 T. S. Eliot’s Anglo-Catholic convictions and knowledge of Anglican literature have helped us in the twentieth and twenty-first centuries to gain a deeper appreciation of the spirit and witness of Nicholas Ferrar and the Little Gidding community.
 But Charles I, though he sought political refuge at Little Gidding in 1645 after the Battle of Naseby (and after Ferrar’s death in 1637), had sought spiritual refuge there on several visits.
-And the priest-poet George Herbert, whom we can consider one of the High Church Caroline Divines, became a friend of Nicholas Ferrar.
+And the priest-poet George Herbert, whom we can consider one of the High Church Caroline Divines, was a friend of Nicholas Ferrar from their years at Cambridge.
 In 1633, Herbert committed his manuscript of The Temple to Ferrar and left it to Ferrar to publish the poems or burn them, as Ferrar deemed best.
 Thanks to Ferrar’s wise judgment, The Temple was published that same year.